rhafer/opencloud/services/app-registry/README.md

 **Authentication** (one of them):

-- `Authorization` header with OIDC Bearer token for authenticated users or basic auth credentials (if enabled in oCIS)
+- `Authorization` header with OIDC Bearer token for authenticated users or basic auth credentials (if enabled in OpenCloud)
 - `X-Access-Token` header with a REVA token for authenticated users

 **Query parameters**: